nvoulgaris/blog/content/post/tcr.md

 It should be obvious that practising TCR can easily create tens of tiny commits.
 Actually, it should do exactly that when done right.
 So, the questions that naturally follow are *"what do I do with all those commits?"* and *"what about the commit messages?"*.

 These can be addressed in a number of ways.
 For instance, my preferred method is to add a default commit message (e.g. "WIP").
 Then, when I reached the point in which I would originally commit if I was not using TCR, I would squash all these, tiny, WIP commits into a single one and reword it.
-Perhaps, applying the `git diff` list as the commit message would also work.
+Apart from this, there are other methods that would also work, like using the `git diff` list as the commit message.

 Nevertheless, this constitutes a problem that should be solved and, one way or another, it's an overhead.